-My lesson plans for the first ten days of school are almost always the same with a few little tweaks here and there.
-To make back to school easier for you, I’m sharing my lessons plans for the first ten days of school!
-Everyone has been asking for them so here they are!
+My lesson plans for the first ten days of school are almost always the same, with a few little tweaks here and there.
+To make back to school easier for you, I’m sharing my lesson plans for the first ten days of school!
+Everyone has been asking for them, so here they are!

 The link is at the bottom of the post!
 Did I mention there is an EDITABLE version too?

-The number one most important thing you will need to do in the first few weeks is to begin building trust and relationships with each little learner so they can feel safe and happy.
-If they feel safe and happy most likely the moms will feel safe and happy leaving their children with you each day.
+The number one most important thing you will need to do in the first few weeks is to begin building trust and relationships with each little learner so that they can feel safe and happy.
+If they feel safe and happy, most likely, the moms will feel safe and happy leaving their children with you each day.

 This Character Ed (aka Social Skills) Bundle has visuals for almost every classroom routine!